ucdavis/sitefarm_seed/docs/configuring_localhost.md

 ## Step 3: Get Distro Template

-This repo is just meant as a starting point.
+The [SiteFarm Distro Template](https://github.com/ucdavis/sitefarm-distro-template) repo is just meant as a starting point.
 There is no plan to maintain and update it.

 Next you will want to "Clone or Download" the [SiteFarm Distro Template](https://github.com/ucdavis/sitefarm-distro-template) into your local servers public directory.
 If you clone, the root directory will be `sitefarm-distro-template`, which is what will be referenced in the rest of this document.